 Darjeeling- A Paradise :

+In the northeast Indian region of Darjeeling, women tea pluckers make their way up the steep mountain paths every day at dawn towards the 87 fabled gardens that have been producing the highly prized black teas for over 150 years.
+Located on grand estates some perched at altitudes of over 5,000 mts. the gardens are in fact plantations that, at times, stretch over hundreds of acres.
+But, they are still 'gardens', because all tea grown here bears the individual name of the garden in which it is grown.
 First planted in early 19th century, the incomparable quality of Darjeeling teas is the result of unique and complex combination of agro-climatic conditions prevailing in the region, altitude, meticulous manufacture and disdain for quantity.
 The climate of Darjeeling is perfect for tea cultivation.
 Tea requires at least 50 inches of rainfall annually.
 Alternate spells of rain and sunshine are considered good for the crop.
 Also, the fog helps in maintaining the required level of moisture.
 The tea bush grows at a height of 700 to 7000 metres above sea level, so it has all the space that it needs to grow.

 Why is the location such a hallmark?